Sbanks2/SQL_Bike_Share/README.md

 <br>

-The data that will be used for the analysis is all 12 months of 2021 downloaded in the CSV format.
-The license to use this data [here](https://divvybikes.com/data-license-agreement).
-The data is organized in 13 columns based on various fields and those columns/field names are consistent throughout all 12 CSV files.
+The data used for the analysis covers all 12 months of 2021, downloaded in CSV format—the license to use this data is available [here](https://divvybikes.com/data-license-agreement).
+The data is organized in 13 columns based on various fields, and those column and field names are consistent throughout all 12 CSV files.
 In addition to having the same field names, the data types for those fields in each CSV file are the same, so data types won't need to be changed to combine the 12 files into one.

-These files are saved in a project file on my computer where I will compile them into one large data table using SQL through Big Query.
-Because of data privacy issues, personally identifiable information has been removed from all files.
+These files are saved in a project file on my computer, where I will compile them into one large data table using SQL through BigQuery.
+Due to data privacy concerns, personally identifiable information has been removed from all files.

-After briefly reviewing the data in Excel, I noticed that there are NULL values within some of the columns, so when I combine the files into one data table I will exclude rows that contain NULL values.
+A preliminary review in Excel revealed Null values in several key fields.
+These were excluded during the data ingestion phase to ensure data integrity.

 #### Combine All 12 CSV Files into One Data Table While Excluding Rows with NULL Values